-With maximum of 5 simultaneous connections, you could do a lot: share the account with your brother, your mother and… Well, okay.
+With a maximum of 5 simultaneous connections, you could do a lot: share the account with your brother, your mother, and… Well, okay.
 Not that much.
 Yet VPNSecure is supporting operating systems that even your ancestors still use:

 - Windows XP, 7, 8 and 10